 A generous work of art Local resident Jeanne Townsend and her husband Charlie are passionate birdwatchers.
 In fact, they have been to over 100 countries and have seen and recorded more than half of the world's birds - that's about 5000 birds.
-Lovers of nature, Jeanne and Charlie naturally gravitated to Lake Claremont when they relocated to Claremont from overseas almost five years ago, eventually joining the Friends of Lake Claremont group where Charlie regularly participates in the busy bees.
-Jeanne was immediately taken by Brenton See's mural Flora and Fauna in Lake Claremont on the community shed.
-"It's so special and unexpected, something like this mural isn't what you usually see in a natural space, it really adds a lot to the environment," she said.
-Jeanne decided to make a generous donation to commission Brenton to extend the mural onto the north side of the building.
-"I liked the first mural so much I thought it needed to be completed on the other side of the shed so that the volunteers would be able to enjoy the beautiful artwork as we gather in that area for the FOLC meetings."
-Also an avid birdwatcher, Brenton was very excited to have the opportunity to extend his mural.
-"It's so amazing that a local resident chose to fund this, it really shows how important something like this is to them and the ownership they have taken," he said.
-As the previous mural concentrates on the wetlands area, this new mural focuses on the bush and undergrowth, and features the beloved quenda.
+Lovers of nature, Jeanne and Charlie naturally gravitated to Lake Claremont when they relocat to Claremont from overseas almost five years a eventually joining the Friends of Lake Claremon group where Charlie regularly participates in the busy bees.
+Jeanne was immediately taken by Brenton See's Flora and Fauna in Lake Claremont on the comm shed.
+"It's so special and unexpected, something this mural isn't what you usually see in a natural it really adds a lot to the environment," she said Jeanne decided to make a generous donation t commission Brenton to extend the mural onto north side of the building.
+"I liked the first mural so much I thought it need to be completed on the other side of the shed so that the volunteers would be able to enjoy the beautiful artwork as we gather in that area for the FOLC meetings." urally relocated vears ago, remont es in the Also an avid birdwatcher, Brenton was very excited to have the opportunity to extend his mural.
+"It's so amazing that a local resident chose to fund this, it really shows how important something like this is to them and the ownership they have taken," he said. a See's mural community nething like natural space, e said. ation to l onto the t needed shed so by the ea for As the previous mural concentrates on the wetlands area, this new mural focuses on the bush and undergrowth, and features the beloved quenda.
 "I'm stoked to be able to include the quenda in the mural, along with another favourite of the locals, the Tawny Frogmouth, which camouflages itself amongst the tree branches," Brenton said.
 "Lake Claremont is such a unique inner-city park where locals can be amongst the trees and bird song.
 I'm happy I can leave a permanent reminder of what visitors who enjoy the area can experience around them.
 The new extension is a little more hidden from the public, however I'm sure if any volunteers are around while you're visiting, they will let you have a gander."
-Dog gone Claremont is home to dogs of all shapes and sizes and we have some great off-lead parks in which your pooch can roam free.
+15 Dog gone Claremont is home to dogs of all shapes and sizes and we have some great off-lead parks in which your pooch can roam free.
 Where are you taking your furry friend?
 Lake Claremont Dog Exercise Area Nestled among the serenity of Lake Claremont is a dog exercise area that has it all.
 70ha of green grass and open space gives your pup the room needed to stretch its legs, and with the beautiful surrounds of the natural wetland you'll feel miles away from the hustle and bustle of the city.
 There's plenty of shade and seating for the owners, and if your four-legged pal is feeling particularly sporty, you can use the dog agility equipment that's built into the park.
 Can your pooch jump through hoops?
 While you're there, keep an eye out for the brand-new doggy drink station, and make sure your canine companion stays cool and hydrated in the hot Perth weather.
 The off-lead area is in the northeast corner of the parkland, with the easiest access via the Lakeway Street cul-de-sac.
 Parking is available at Lake Espresso Café on Davies Road or on Lapsley Road near the golf course.